Emitters are specifically designed using a turbulent flow path so a small droplet of water will flow consistently

 contractor should be used to properly design and install this type of system to achieve proper coverage and

 The choices in drip and micro irrigation products are bewildering.
-Each manufacturer
+The main

 - Piping: Supply lines for residential drip irrigation systems vary between ½” and 1” in size.

 The lines are usually made of PVC piping or polyethylene.
 Individual emitters that are used mainly in flower